Updated: Mar 21

-One of the fastest and easiest ways to grow your insurance agency is to cross-sell policies.
+One of the fastest and easiest ways to improve retention and, in turn, grow your insurance agency is to multi-line your customers.

-However, if you are too forward on these cross-sells it is easy to give the wrong impression to your clients.
+However, if you are too forward with your cross-selling approach, it is easy to give the wrong impression to your clients.

-You don’t want them to think you are just trying to get more money out of them, you want them to understand that you are truly trying to help protect them from risk.
+You don’t want them to think you are simply trying to get more money out of them; you want them to understand and feel that you genuinely have their best interest at heart.

-One of simplest ways to warm up your clients and prepare them for a cross-sell is to educate them so they feel the need and value of the new policy.
+One of the simplest ways to warm up your clients and prepare them for a cross-sell they might need is to educate them, so they feel the need and value of the new policy.

-Sending clients educational information so they can study it themselves helps them realize the benefits you have to offer so you can later make the sale.
+Sending clients educational information to study it themselves helps them realize the benefits you have to offer so you can later make the sale - but more importantly, so your clients make the best coverage decisions for their lives.

-The most common media for educational insurance policy content will be:
+The most common media format for educational insurance policy content:

-Electronic document/article form (this could be a page on your website or blog)
+Electronic document/article format (this could be a page on your website or blog)

 Physical handouts like a pamphlet or flyer

-If your client prefers video, send a link to your video (you can easily host it on YouTube or Vimeo).
+If your client prefers video, send a link to your video (you can easily host it on YouTube, Vimeo, or your agency’s Facebook page).

 If they want a physical pamphlet, hand them a pamphlet.